JRetza/craft-foundation-6/README.md

 You can get Foundation 6 a plethora of ways, we'll use the foundation-cli for this.

+You can `$ npm install --global foundation-cli` and then use this starter kit
+- or -
-You can `$ npm install --global foundation-cli` and then use this starter kit or you can grab/setup Foundation 6 one of the many other ways and copy over the `_settings.scss` file into your `/src/` directory yourself.
+You can grab/setup Foundation 6 one of the many other ways and copy over the `_settings.scss` file into your `/src/` directory yourself.

+**Foundation Install Docs**:
 [Foundation Cli Installation Guide](http://foundation.zurb.com/sites/docs/installation.html)
 [foundation-sites on github](https://github.com/zurb/foundation-sites)

-**Note**: this is simply a jumping off point for those looking to work with Foundation in Craft. there are endless ways to do this, if you have an idea - please feel free to add to or correct this repo.
+**Note**: this is simply a jumping off point for those looking to work with Foundation in their Craft build. there are endless ways to do this, if you have an idea - please feel free to add to or correct this repo, and hey, thank you.

 #### Setup:
 ********************